-No. We are an imprint of July Publishing Inc., a benefit corporation, which is something of a hybrid between a non-profit and for-profit business.
+No. We are part of The 180 Lab Inc., a benefit corporation, which is something of a hybrid between a non-profit and for-profit business.
 (Read the Wikipedia article on benefit corporations for more details.)
 We’re very excited to be part of this relatively new and growing movement toward the merging of social responsibility and entrepreneurship.

 How do you benefit causes and non-profits?

 1) Our focus is developing books for causes, non-profits, social enterprises, and social entrepreneurs.
 This is all we do, and we’re the only company specializing in this area (what we call “cause-related publishing”).
 As such, we are uniquely positioned to address our clients’ and cause partners’ needs and goals.